 Kathleen writes the Squirrels at the Door Newsletter, with a bit of science, history, and reading and a lot of fun with Larry the Squirrel, the mascot.
 Select an issue below.
-Also, sign up at Squirrels at the Door Publishing to get the newsletter in your email four times a year.
+Also, sign up to get the newsletter in your inbox.

 The squirrels are in an uproar.
 Scientists taught rats to drive cars and not them.
 Find out more about the rat experiments.
 We’ve also have links to trailers for our books and Rose and Lily’s new blog.

 The squirrels have lots of opinions about what you should and shouldn’t plant in your garden.
 It gets a bit squirrel-ly!

 What was it like to live during the Great Depression?
 Find out and take a quiz.

 Find out how indestructible George Washington was and take a quiz to test your presidential knowledge.
 Did you know the White House had two zoos?

 Two bits of history about candy canes and the true date of Jesus’ birth.

 Did you know almost every day is a national day of something?

 Larry dressed for the beach for this issue that went to the birds too.